‘Abortion pill reversal’ spreading in Europe, backed by US Christian Right

 “There is no evidence to support that it works and telling women that it does is misleading and wrong,” Margit Endler, an obstetrician gynaecologist and researcher in the field of global maternal health, told openDemocracy.

-Petra Bayr, President of the European Parliamentary Forum on Sexual and Reproductive Rights (EPF) and an Austrian MP, condemned the doctors who are involved in these activities as “irresponsible charlatans [who] misuse women as medical guinea pigs.”
+Petra Bayr, president of the European Parliamentary Forum for Sexual and Reproductive Rights (EPF) and an Austrian MP, condemned the doctors who are involved in these activities as “irresponsible charlatans [who] misuse women as medical guinea pigs”.

 ‘It will do you a lot of good’

 Each of our undercover reporters contacted the 24-hour ‘abortion pill reversal’ hotline – run by the US Christian Right group Heartbeat International – either by telephone or by using the online chat function on the hotline’s website.